 - Technical Studies

-The Bachelor of Science in Applied Science and Technology (BSAST) degree is a 120-credit program.
+For most areas of study, the Bachelor of Science degree is a 120-credit program.

 *available only to military personnel or veterans

 Have you earned a professional license or certification, or acquired college-level technical expertise on the job?
 If so, it may be worth college credit.
 The University also offers a variety of other ways to earn credit, including transferring previous college credits, all designed around the needs of adult learners, like you.